kmsmith137/ch_frb_l1/MANUAL.md

 <a name="example3"></a>
 **Example 3:**

+  - This is a 16-beam production-scale example.
+It uses "placeholder" RFI removal (which detrends the data but doesn't actually remove RFI), and the least optimal bonsai configuaration (no low-DM upsampled tree or spectral index search).
+As remarked above, this is currently the best we can do with 16 beams/node, due to the RFI removal running slower than originally hoped!

   - This is a two-node example, with the L0 simulator running on frb-compute-0, and the L1 server running on frb-compute-1.
 We process 16 beams with 16384 frequency channels and 1 ms sampling.
 The total bandwidth is 2.2 Gbps, distributed on 4x1 Gbps NIC's by assigning four beams to each NIC.
-These parameters are representative of what we'll use in production.

-    The dedispersion doesn't use an upsampled tree, and searches one trial spectral index.
-We use "placeholder" RFI removal, which doesn't actually mask RFI, but does detrend the data.
-These search parameters are a little underpowered compared to what we'll use in production.

-    Note: because of the "slow start" problem described in "Caveats" at the beginning of this manual, this example is now a 20-minute run (previously, it was a 5-minute run).
+  - Because of the "slow start" problem described in "Caveats" at the beginning of this manual, this example is now a 20-minute run (previously, it was a 5-minute run).